Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-At the same time, Chinese eunuchs were feared and despised as conniving schemers with a stranglehold on imperial power, to the extent that the term Tai Jian continues to imply a devious sycophant in modern spoken Mandarin.
-This is unsurprising, given that eunuchs have repeatedly usurped power throughout Chinese dynasties.
-Here are the five most despised Chinese eunuchs in Imperial Chinese history.
-In all but one case, these emasculated lords amassed so much power, even their reigning emperors dreaded them.
+At the same time, Chinese eunuchs were also feared and despised as conniving schemers with a stranglehold on imperial power and state affairs.
+To the extent, the term Tai Jian (太监) continues to imply a devious sycophant in the Chinese language.

 1. Zhao Gao (赵高), Unknown–207 BC

 One of the most ironic episodes in Imperial Chinese history is how short-lived the Qin Dynasty was.